|

 students pose for each other in the portrait segment of our

-Bootcamp.
+course.
 Here's Tara Griffen posing with instructor Gary Olsen's

 dog, Daisy.
 The point is to add an ingredient of unpredictability